What Are Some Japanese Woodblock Print Characteristics?

 Most of the Japanese woodblock prints would have a title to the print.
 The woodblock print title would sometimes distinguish the title from other parts of the woodblock print with a block around the characters or title.

-The woodblock print title is one of 4 characteristics or components that you will find on almost all woodblock prints.
-The four typical components on a Japanese woodblock print usually include the woodblock print title, artist signature, artist seal, and the publisher’s mark.
-The woodblock print title, along with these other characteristics, can help you determine and know this is a Japanese woodblock print.
+The four typical components of a Japanese woodblock print usually include the woodblock print title, artist signature, the artist’s seal, and the publisher’s mark.
+The woodblock print title and other characteristics can help you determine and know this is a Japanese woodblock print.

 Japanese Artist Woodblock Print Signature